ShapeShifter11/mailing-list/README.md

 ## mailing list routine using doubly linked lists

-when started the program displays a menu of options from which the user can chose
+when started, the program displays a menu of options from which the user can chose:

 ``` c
     "1.
 Enter a name\n"